 Barbara Bolin is a nationally recognized expert consultant on the development of innovative programs and policies to improve education, skills development, and workforce development.
 She is a creative problem solver who favors a systems approach to meeting the needs of both employers and career seekers.

-She is using her experience and expertise in the private and public sectors and her academic training in mathematics and the sciences to support STEM education and skills development; she is consulting with organizations and companies to address career awareness, career readiness, and programs to develop the competencies employers are seeking in the workforce.
+She is using her experience and expertise in the private and public sectors and her academic training in mathematics and the sciences to support workforce education and skills development; she is consulting with organizations and companies to address career awareness, career readiness, and programs to develop the competencies employers are seeking in the workforce.

 With Gov. Rick Snyder and Joe Asiala, CEO of MITech+Proclaiming October as STEM Awareness Month CEO, MITech+ at the Igniting STEM Excellence summit, October 4, 2013